Jlopez2024/OS-Assignment2/README.md

 `./banker`

-If needed, I included a small video of the compilation and execution of the banker file.
+If needed, I included a small video, assignment2-preview.mp4, of the compilation and execution of the banker file.